|2019 SPRING PORTRAIT PROGRAM in PARIS, No. 1|

 Please review the ADMISSIONS page for general information about the application process.

-The Spring Portrait in Paris Program is a new opportunity for art students and professionals in Paris.
+Spring Portrait in Paris (No. 1) is a new opportunity for art students and professionals in Paris.
 Students will observe and receive critique in portrait painting from founding faculty Nicole Michelle Tully and Timothy Stotz.

 Students will profit from critique and lectures on portraiture and the features of the head, both in drawing and wet-into-wet oil painting techniques, including: drawing directly on canvas or panel, color thumbnail (“poster study”), chromatic underpainting (“colorwash”), and single-pass painting execution, wet-into-wet (“form painting”).